kalyanmondal91/java-code-review-checklist/README.md

 Recommend a design pattern where is the case

 ### Naming Conventions
+- Ensure variable, method, and class names convey the subject
+- Use all lower cases for package names and use reversed Internet domain naming conventions
+- Class names should start with Capitals
+- Variable and method names should use CamelCase
 #### App Structure
 Check that the changes are correctly written on layers and it respects the Spring Boot App Structure Do not mix up a Rest Service with a Web App
 #### Model
 Understand the meaning of usage of each model and try to find where is the most appropriate to be placed
 ### Exception Handling
+Ensure that each exception is raised and handled correctly
+- Beware of the NullPointerException
-Ensure that each exception is raised and handled correctly TODO - Link to be provided
+- Ensure that each exception is raised and handled correctly
+- Ensure that you have a well-defined exception hierarchy
+- Split the exceptions in two types: technical and business
 ### Unit Testing
 Coverage of minimum 80%
 Ensure that all corner cases are covered and it follows the unit testing standards